tapjs/tapjs/readme.markdown

 ```
 Usage:
-  tap-parser [-j [<indent>] | --json[=indent]]
+  tap-parser <options>

-Parses TAP data from stdin, and outputs an object representing
+Parses TAP data from stdin, and outputs the parsed result
-the data found in the TAP stream to stdout.

-If there are any failures in the TAP stream, then exits with a
-non-zero status code.

-Data is output by default using node's `util.format()` method, but
-JSON can be specified using the `-j` or `--json` flag with a number
-of spaces to use as the indent (default=2).
+in the format specified by the options.
+Default output is
+uses node's `util.format()` method.

+Options:

+  -j [<indent>] | --json[=indent]
+    Output event data as JSON with the specified indentation (default=2)

+  -t | --tap
+    Output data as reconstituted TAP based on parsed results

+  -l | --lines
+    Output each parsed line as it is recognized by the parser

+  -b | --bail
+    Emit a `Bail out!` at the first failed test point encountered

+  -w | --ignore-all-whitespace
+    Skip over blank lines outside of YAML blocks

+  -o | --omit-version
+    Ignore the `TAP version 13` line at the start of tests
 ```

 # methods